Scrophulariaceae: Figwort Family

 Notes:

 This common plant is easily recognized by its large, coarsely serrated, opposite, nettle-like leaves, and by its many small, red to maroon flowers.
 These produce copious amounts of nectar and, as the common name suggests, attract bees.
 Hummingbirds also use it, although the volume of nectar per blossom must be small.
 The upper corolla lip is erect and elongated.
 The lower lip has a single lip which extends outward to form the nectar pouch.
 After a taxonomic reorganization, this plant is one of the few survivors in the formerly extensive Figwort family.
-Photo #1 by CJH.
+Photos #1 and 3 by CJH.

 Woolly / Common Mullein – Verbascum thapsus